sigla-o/matrix-theory/KARTE_en.md

 - are not electron trajectories;
 - are stable VEU H-2 ↔ VEU H-3 resonance configurations surrounding the nucleon system.

+Their geometry continuously adapts to changes in the collective organization of nucleons.

-Electrons localize within pre-existing stabilization points and follow the spatial dynamics of the orbitals.
+Electrons localize at the existing stabilization points and follow the spatial dynamics of the orbitals.

 ---

-### 4. Electron Adaptation Principle
+## 4. Principle of Electron Adaptation

 Electrons continuously seek energetic compatibility with the overall resonance of the atom.